MicrosoftDocs/azure-devops-docs/docs/boards/plans/scaled-agile-framework.md

 -
 If you need more-detailed guidance, see [Portfolio management](portfolio-management.md).

-You'll need to be a [project administrator](../../organizations/security/add-users-team-project.md) to perform these steps.
+Yo## Cl need to be a [project administrator](../../organizations/security/add-users-team-project.md) to perform these steps.
 ####Create and configure each Program team

 1. From the Overview page for the project, create a new team.
 Make sure that you clear the checkbox for Create an area path with the name of the team.